Element84/filmdrop-ui/README.md

 ### Geohex Aggregated View

 Support for STAC API [Aggregation Extension](https://github.com/stac-api-extensions/aggregation) is necessary for the geohex aggregated view.
-At present, only stac-server implements this extension.
+As of September 2023, only stac-server implements this extension.

 The geohex aggregated view requires: